3-Day Notice to Pay Rent or Quit California: What Landlords Must Get Right in 2026

 Used for month-to-month tenancies when ending the lease (not for non-payment).

-Important: Don't Confuse the Notices
+Don't Confuse the Notices

 Using the wrong notice type is a common mistake that can delay your eviction by weeks.
 A 3-day notice is only for non-payment of rent.
 For lease violations or ending a tenancy, different notices apply.
+If you're not sure which notice to use, that's a sign you need an attorney.

 Full legal name(s) of all tenants on the lease